Airship Glossary

 F

-A Feature Flag is an experimentation tool for controlling the availability of content or functionality in your app or website.
+A feature flag is an experimentation tool for controlling the availability of content or functionality in your app or website.
 A flag’s Configurations determine the audience, schedule, and property values to apply when the flag is enabled.
 Flag properties enable making immediate code updates, bypassing the need for traditional code changes and release processes.

 See Feature Flags.